How Much Does College Cost? Important Factors to Guide Your Decision

 • Health insurance

+Colleges and universities now outline what they charge per academic year for tuition and fees as well as on-campus room and board.
 In-state students tend to pay less than out-of-state students, and public institutions tend to cost less than private ones.
-Below, you’ll find the average annual costs for tuition and fees, and room and board for the 2020-2021 academic year in the United States:
+Below, you’ll find the average annual college costs for the 2022-2023 academic year in the US:

 Tuition and feesRoom and board